forestgrape/coronavirus/index.md

 - an exploitable cell

 ### cell entry
-- virus gets attached to the matching receptor on the target cell mostly via the spike protein
+- the virus gets attached to the matching receptor on the target cell mostly via the spike protein
 - fusion of the viral envelope with host cell membranes
 - release of genetic material and proteins into the cell
 - start metabolism